 • Democracy Now

-We're sure there are many other worthy entities who will pursue an agenda of so...
+We're sure there are many worthy entities who will pursue an agenda of social p...

 Brassland is 15 years old.
 We don't have a specific birth date because things were a bit hazy in the early days.
 But we are planning to celebrate — offline, online & in product form — thru summer 2017.
 We will revisit some long-dormant artists who we've worked with over the years.
 There will be occasional, special vinyl things.
 We're exploring a subscription offering for the hardcore fans among you.
 And, finally, we are finding new ways to foreground the increasingly ornate & renown family tree that has sprouted up around the label & our community of artists.